-RF and mixed-signal IC design, integrated power management circuits for high reliability applications, low noise biomedical and chemical instrumentation ICs.
+Research expertise: Analog, RF and mixed-signal IC design, integrated power management circuits for high reliability applications, self-test and calibration of high reliability circuits, biomedical and chemical instrumentation ICs

 Bertan Bakkaloglu joined the Arizona State University faculty in August 2004.
 He received a Ph.D. in electrical and computer engineering in 1995 from Oregon State University.
-Prior to ASU, Professor Bakkaloglu was with Texas Instruments where he was responsible for analog, mixed signal, and RF system-on-chip development for wireless and wireline communication transceivers.
-He is a steering committee member for IEEE Radio Frequency Integrated Circuits Conference, IEEE Circuits and Systems for Medical and Environmental Applications Workshop, and founding chair of the IEEE Solid State Circuits Society Phoenix Chapter.
+Prior to ASU, Bakkaloglu was with Texas Instruments where he was responsible for analog, mixed signal, and RF system-on-chip development for wireless and wireline communication transceivers.
+His current areas of research are power and battery management circuits, analog-to-digital and digital-to-analog converters for instrumentation and telecommunication circuits, frequency synthesizers, and self-test and self-healing of mixed signal circuits.
+He is the General Chair for IEEE Radio Frequency Integrated Circuits Conference and founding chair of the IEEE Solid State Circuits Society Phoenix Chapter.
 He is an associate editor of IEEE Transactions on Microwave Theory and Techniques.

 Collaborations and industry affiliations